pixijs/pixijs/README.md

 ### List of features ###

-0. static transforms - No point of re-calculating matrices every frame if most of the scene is static.
+0. static transforms &mdash; No point of re-calculating matrices every frame if most of the scene is static.

-1. Camera with z-index/z-order and culling --- Ordering was pain in PIXI and Phaser.
+1. Camera with z-index/z-order and culling &mdash; Ordering was pain in PIXI and Phaser.
 Now its gone!

-2. Multiple cameras, proxy containers --- Wanna make repeating world, make it like Thorus?
+2. Multiple cameras, proxy containers &mdash; Wanna make repeating world, make it like Thorus?
 Proxies FTW!

-3. 2.5D transforms --- Best of both worlds!
+3. 2.5D transforms &mdash; Best of both worlds!

 Test new APIs in [examples](https://gameofbombs.github.io/pixi-examples/index.html)